YESSIE-88/discord_bot/README.md

 To start the bot in the server use: node index.js

-Alternatively you can host this bot on a remote server, like droplet or google app engines:
+Alternatively you can host this bot on a remote server, like digital ocean or google app engines:

 To start the bot with google app engines use: gcloud app deploy

+To pause the bot you can just redeploy it with an invalid token

-To stop the bot with google app engines use: gcloud app services update default --no-serving
+To list versions you can list them: with gcloud app versions list To delete them use: gcloud app versions delete VERSION.ID

 MAKE SURE TO ONKY HAVE THE BOT RUNNING IN ONE INSTANCE AT A TIME!!!